cloudogu/ces-build-lib/README.md

 # Docker

-Provides the default methods of the global docker variable provided by [docker plugin](https://github.com/jenkinsci/docker-workflow-plugin):
+The `Docker`class provides the default methods of the global docker variable provided by [docker plugin](https://github.com/jenkinsci/docker-workflow-plugin):

+## `Docker` methods provided by the docker plugin

  * `withRegistry(url, credentialsId = null, Closure body)`: Specifies a registry URL such as `https://docker.mycorp.com/`, plus an optional credentials ID to connect to it.
    Example: